 If you take advantage of this offer as an existing customer, make sure you remove it before your contract renews.
 I say this because there’s a chance Sky will lock it into a new contract.
 You can also look in your Sky VIP app for details of this offer or just give the retentions department a call to add it for cheap.

 How can I reduce Sky package as an existing customer?

-It’s remarkably simple to adjust Rover cancel certain packages from your Sky account. in order to do this you simply need to navigate to the My Sky section on your TV.
+It’s remarkably simple to adjust or cancel certain packages from your Sky account. in order to do this, you simply need to navigate to the My Sky section on your TV.
 Alternatively, if you’re looking to reduce your existing customer broadband & talk out you need to navigate to those sections & inappropriately via the Sky login page.

-Once you are logged in you will need to navigate to the products that you wish to remove from your existing Sky packages and then simply click on the links confirming (or cancelling) as appropriate to make the changes.
+Once you are logged in, you will need to navigate to the products that you wish to remove from your existing Sky packages.
+Then simply click on the links confirming (or cancelling) as appropriate to make the changes.